 Oil paintings for sale painted solely by Michael Wright.
 Commissions welcome.
-Exclusive, unique, original, valuable, a future investment.
+Exclusive, unique, original, valuable.
 Global delivery.
-Over 400 paintings sold, thank you.

 The new LeMakoo Art Gallery is now open.
 See the art.
 Click here Where is it?
 Click here